Jack Hughes (rugby league): Club career

 Hughes made his first-grade début for Wigan in a fourth round Challenge Cup win over Barrow on 8 May 2011.
 He has also appeared representatively in an academy squad for the English national team in 2010 to face the Australian Schoolboys rugby league team during their tour of England.

 Hughes' first experience of professional rugby league came in 2011, when he was sent to Barrow on a dual-registration deal.
 Although not announced during the pre-season in Wigan's 2011 squad, he made his début first-grade appearance in the fourth round of the 2011 Challenge Cup, ironically a victory against Barrow, playing off the bench as a substitute for Wigan.

 Hughes broke into the first team at Wigan at the start of the 2012 season, and was soon rewarded with a new long-term contract with the club.

 In 2013, he played one game at Leigh Centurions on dual registration.
 He played in the 2013 Super League Grand Final victory over the Warrington Wolves at Old Trafford.

 In November 2014, Hughes joined Huddersfield Giants on a season-long loan in an exchange deal for Larne Patrick.

 In August 2015, Hughes signed a contract to play for the Warrington Wolves for the next two seasons starting in 2016.

 He played in the 2016 Challenge Cup Final defeat by Hull F.C. at Wembley Stadium.

 Hughes played in the 2016 Super League Grand Final defeat by Wigan at Old Trafford.

 Hughes played in the 2018 Challenge Cup Final defeat by the Catalans Dragons at Wembley Stadium.

 Hughes played in the 2018 Super League Grand Final defeat by the Wigan side at Old Trafford.

 In August 2019, Hughes ruptured a testicle in a match.

 Hughes played in the 2019 Challenge Cup Final victory over St. Helens at Wembley Stadium.

+On 12 August 2023, Hughes played for Leigh in their 2023 Challenge Cup final victory over Hull Kingston Rovers.

+Hughes played 15 games for Leigh in the 2023 Super League season as the club finished fifth on the table and qualified for the playoffs.
+He played in their elimination playoff loss against Hull Kington Rovers.

+Hughes played 29 games for Leigh in the 2024 Super League season which saw the club finish fifth on the table.